cran/beadplexr/README.md

 # devtools::install_git("https://gitlab.com/ustervbo/beadplexr", build_vignettes = TRUE)
 ```

-`beadplexr` depends on the `nloptr` package.
-During the installation of `nloptr` on an Unix/Linux system, the `nlopt` library should be automatically downloaded and installed.
+`beadplexr` depends on the `nloptr` and the `terra` packages.
+During the installation of `nloptr` on an Unix/Linux system, the `nlopt` and `libgdal-dev` libraries should be automatically downloaded and installed.
 If this fails, installing the library with

 ```
-sudo apt-get install libnlopt-dev
+sudo apt-get install libnlopt-dev libgdal-dev
 ```

 should make it possible to complete the installation of `beadplexr`.